tomhrr/dale/README.md

     0)))
 ```
 ```
-> ./error-reporting.dt:13:23: error: struct type does not exist (see macro at 13:5)
+> ./error-reporting.dt:6:6: error: not in scope: 'let'
-> ./error-reporting.dt:13:5: error: macro expansion error (see previous)
+> ./error-reporting.dt:13:6: error: not in scope: 'assert-is-struct'
 ```

 **derivations**